Our History

 By 2009, additional programs were developed to focus on educating local youth to include a series of classroom workshops and a junior naturalist training program.
 In 2012, HWW’s first Executive Director was hired followed by the transition of three, part-time contractors to full-time staff positions.
 2013 brought even more program expansion, including the debut of community science, internships, and new opportunities for disadvantaged youth.

 In 2014, Harbor WildWatch celebrated ten years of delivering environmental education and our first public office space at the Skansie Visitor & Interpretive Center in Downtown Gig Harbor.
 Through a partnership with the City of Gig Harbor, Harbor WildWatch was selected to occupy this historic landmark in order to enhance the educational and cultural vitality of the downtown community.
+We operated this facility successfully for 10 years – expanding aquariums, exhibits, and weathering a pandemic – with over 65,000 visitors from all over the world!

 “We truly believe that exposing people to the unique creatures in the Salish Sea will inspire them to care about those animals.
 They are then more likely to take steps to protect that creature and the habitat it relies on through personal behavior choices at home, work, and school.” – Executive Director, Lindsey Stover